ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

     Values from ``ET_LOPROC``
     through ``ET_HIPROC``
     (inclusive) are reserved for processor-specific semantics.
-If meanings are specified, the processor supplement explains them.
+If meanings are specified, the psABI supplement explains them.
 Other values are reserved and will be assigned to new object file types as necessary.

 ``e_machine``